dao-xyz/peerbit/docs/topics/sqlite-integration/README.md

 This naturally leads to the conclusion that it is not only the searching for documents that needs to be efficient, but also the syncing layer and oplog layer too.

 The [@peerbit/indexer-interface](https://github.com/dao-xyz/peerbit/tree/master/packages/utils/indexer/interface) together with two implementations [@peerbit/indexer-memory](https://github.com/dao-xyz/peerbit/tree/master/packages/utils/indexer/simple) and [@peerbit/indexer-sqlite](https://github.com/dao-xyz/peerbit/tree/master/packages/utils/indexer/sqlite3) provides a way to manage the index in a efficient way which is the backbone of the [@peerbit/document](https://github.com/dao-xyz/peerbit/tree/master/packages/programs/data/document/document) package.
-The benifit of using SQLite is that there are implementations that both can run in the browser (with OPFS) and natively.
+The benifit of using SQLite is that there are implementations that both can run in the [browser](https://github.com/sqlite/sqlite-wasm) and [natively](https://github.com/WiseLibs/better-sqlite3).

 By providing the `type` field in the open arguments to the documents store, we can specify the type of the document that we are storing.
 This allows the documents store to create a index for the document type.